-PFF Group is one of the UK's largest independent food packaging manufacturers (PFF Packaging) and the UK's largest manufacturer of PPE aprons.
-Both divisions are members of the Made in Britain campaign.
+PFF Group is one of the UK's largest independent food packaging manufacturers and Britain's largest manufacturer of PPE aprons.
+Both divisions are members of the Made in Britain campaign and PFF Group is a member of the British Plastics Federation.

-At PFF Group we are proud of our heritage as a family firm and UK manufacturer.
+At PFF Group we are proud of our heritage as a family-owned business and UK manufacturer.
 Founded in 1993 by husband and wife team Andy and Michelle Bairstow, the firm originally manufactured plastic packaging for imported cosmetics, toiletries and gifts, as well as contract packing for other imported goods.

 Group Managing Director Kenton Robbins was appointed in 2017, enabling Andy to focus on the continued strategic development of the firm in his role as CEO alongside Michelle, Group Director.
 A clutch of packaging industry product design awards and accolades followed.

-PFF remains a family-owned company and innovation, sustainability and creativity remain key drivers for our business.
-We believe that plastics have an important role to play in meeting consumer needs and we are an advocate of the complete recycling process whereby plastic can be more sustainably reprocessed and repurposed than many other materials.
+Innovation, sustainability, and creativity are key drivers for the business.
+We believe that plastics have an important role to play in meeting consumer needs and we are an advocate of the complete recycling process.
+Our Packaging and Health divisions are both members of the Made in Britain campaign and PFF Group is a member of the British Plastics Federation.

 As for the future?
 ‘We are going for it’.
 Just as Andy and Michelle said they would, back in 1993.